Please enable JavaScript to ensure auto alt text generation works properly

 What is candidate screening software?

-Candidate screening software is a digital tool that evaluates job applications before the interview stage.
-It identifies qualified candidates by analyzing resumes, screening questions, and assessments against employer-defined criteria.
+Candidate screening software is a category of tools that help you review and prioritize job applications before the interview stage.
+These tools analyze resumes, screening questions, and assessments against the criteria you define for the role.

-These tools operate early in the recruitment funnel, mostly after applications are received but before interviews begin.
-Some are built into applicant tracking systems (ATS), while others are standalone platforms.
+They sit early in the hiring funnel, after applications come in but before live interviews begin.
+Some are built into applicant tracking systems (ATS).
+Others are standalone platforms that layer in signals beyond the resume, like one-way video interviews and talent assessments.

 Core benefits

-• Time savings: Automates resume filtering and pre-screening
+• Time savings: Automates resume parsing and pre-screening prioritization

-• Consistency: Applies uniform criteria to all applicants
+• Consistency: Applies uniform criteria to all candidates

 • Improved quality: Flags candidates who meet role-specific requirements

-Essential features of candidate screening sotware that save time and reduce bias
+Essential features of candidate screening software that save time and improve consistency

 Automated resume parsing and keyword matching